 Accepted cards

-VisaVisa ElectronMastercardMaestroUnion PayAmerican ExpressContactlessApple PayGoogle PaySamsung Pay
+VisaMastercardMaestroUnion PayAmerican ExpressContactlessApple PayGoogle PaySamsung Pay

 Handepay’s customer service is spread across a terminal rental company, Merchant Rentals, and the merchant account provider, Evo Payments or Worldpay.
 We’ve seen customer complaints that this has complicated issues further, since you’re dealing with disconnected teams.
-If you rent from Worldpay, more of the services are handled in-house because they provide the merchant accounts directly.

-This is a solution that’s only really competitive with a consistent card turnover, as fees will be based on this.
+This is a solution that’s only really competitive with a consistent card turnover, as fees are based on this.
 If you don’t make any money during some months, you still pay the monthly fee that covers a certain number of card payments, so even if there are no minimum monthly turnover fees, the monthly cost is essentially a replacement for that.

 Learn more: Handepay card machine review – what are the pros and cons?